Melinoë: Birth

-Melinoë is the daughter of Persephone and was fathered by Zeus, who tricked her via "wily plots" by taking the form of Hades, indicating that in the hymn Persephone is already married to Hades.
-This is paralleled with another Orphic myth, the birth of Zagreus, who was conceived when Zeus, disguised as a serpent, deceived and mated with Persephone.
+Melinoë is the daughter of Persephone and was fathered by Zeus, who tricked her via "wily plots" by taking the form of Hades.
+This indicates that, in the hymn, Persephone is already married to Hades.
+This is paralleled with another Orphic myth, the birth of Dionysus, who was conceived when Zeus, disguised as a serpent, deceived and mated with Persephone.
 Melinoë is born at the mouth of the Cocytus, one of the rivers of the underworld, where the Chthonic Hermes is stationed in his role as psychopomp.
 In the Orphic tradition, the Cocytus is one of four underworld rivers.

 Although some Greek myths deal with themes of incest, in Orphic genealogies lines of kinship express theological and cosmogonical concepts, not the realities of human family relations.
 The ancient Greek nymphē in the first line can mean "nymph", but also "bride" or "young woman".
 Thus Melinoë is described as such not in order to be designated as a divinity of lower status, but rather as a young woman of marriageable age; the same word is applied to Hecate and Tethys (a Titaness) in their own Orphic hymns.
 As an underworld "queen" (Basileia, Βασιλεία), Melinoë is at least partially syncretized with Persephone herself.